VivekDhanwada/VivekDhanwada.github.io/_projects/02-aus-population-migration.md

 - Excel-based percentage growth calculation
 - Translating population data into business-style insights

+## Data Source

+Australian Bureau of Statistics (ABS) census data, 1996–2016.
+Data accessed via ABS community profile and country of birth datasets.

 ## Limitations

+Percentage growth calculations were prepared in Excel and integrated into the Power BI dashboards.
 The analysis covers census data from 1996 to 2016 only, so post-2016 migration trends are not captured.
-Power BI Web was used on Mac, so percentage growth calculations were prepared externally in Excel due to platform limitations.

 ## Project Files